Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 "So responsible." he teased.

 "Somebody has to be." she retorted.
-"Besides, *'responsible'* is the easy way.
+"Besides, '*responsible'* is the easy way.
 I **like** the easy way."

 "I suppose I can see why."
 Sean mused, after sipping his beer again.
 "You’ve had it quite hard, after all"

 Ava made an incredulous little laugh.
-"Only somebody as...as *English* as you could call it *'quite* hard.'"
+"Only somebody as...as *English* as you could call it '*quite* hard.'"

 "...I’m sorry."

 "No, it’s fine.
-Yes, I’ve had it *'quite hard.’* My home city was only blown up by aliens.
+Yes, I’ve had it '*quite hard.’* My home city was only blown up by aliens.
 My parents and school friends are only dead.
 I only witnessed my best friend’s murder.
 My boyfriend’s only gone away for years to become a space marine.
-I’ve definitely had it *'quite hard,’* thank you for noticing!"
+I’ve definitely had it '*quite hard,’* thank you for noticing!"

 Sean was silent for a minute until she cooled off again, which took nearly a third of her glass.
 "And you’re still giving me advice on how to do my coursework properly." he added.